2023 Request for Proposals

 The funds to support research solicited in this announcement primarily originate from the Environment and Natural Resource Trust Fund (ENRTF), administered by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
 Therefore, eligible expenses for pre-proposals are the same as LCCMR’s.

 Pre-proposals will be reviewed by a committee consisting of MAISRC’s Director, two members of MAISRC’s Advisory Board, and two technical reviewers.
-Evaluation will be based on the degree to which the pre-proposal fits research priorities, likelihood the research project will result in important new information useful for solving AIS problems in Minnesota, and demonstrated capacity of the collaboration to perform the proposed research.
-Demonstrated support from end users of the research and ability to leverage additional funding will also be considered.
+Evaluation will be based on the degree to which the pre-proposal fits research priorities, likelihood the research project will result in important new information useful for solving AIS problems in Minnesota in the short or long-term, and demonstrated capacity of the team to perform the proposed research.
+Demonstrated engagement with end users of the research and ability to leverage additional funding will also be considered.

 Investigators invited to submit full proposals will provide detailed research plans that will undergo scientific peer-review.
 Funding is available upon final approval of a work plan and budget, following peer-review and revisions.